evilstickybits/theanimeeffect/index.md

 ## Project Scope

 I’m still considering the approach: I may include full episode transcripts or focus on timestamped sections with the titles and links only.
-I also welcome contributions from other fans who want to help identify shows or provide accurate links.
+[I also welcome contributions from other fans who want to help identify shows or provide accurate links.
+Heck if you want to take a crack at the newer episodes, please do!](https://github.com/evilstickybits/theanimeeffect).

 Thank you for your interest in this project, and I hope it helps you enjoy the world of anime even more!